 Principles, fundamentals, and techniques of playing and teaching flute, oboe, clarinet, bassoon, and saxophone.
 Includes a survey of instructional materials and literature for woodwind instruments.

 MUSC 3602 - Brass Techniques and Materials

-(1/2/1) Prerequisite: Music Major or Minor or permission of the Instructor Principles, fundamentals, and techniques of playing and teaching trumpet, horn, trombone, euphonium, and tuba.
+Principles, fundamentals, and techniques of playing and teaching trumpet, horn, trombone, euphonium, and tuba.
 Includes a survey of instructional materials and literature for brass instruments.

 MUSC 3603 - Percussion Techniques and Materials